Discothèque (song): Reception

-U2 were criticised by some reviewers for the large number of dance music remixes used as B-sides, suggesting that it was an attempt to "jump on the dance (music) bandwagon."
+U2 were criticised by some reviewers for the large number of dance music remixes of the song, suggesting that it was an attempt to "jump on the dance (music) bandwagon."
 However, Stephen Thomas believed it to be indicative of the growing influence of remixes in music.
 Larry Flick from Billboard wrote, "Twenty seconds into this playfully experimental single, and you'll find it hard to remember that this is the same band that recorded 'Sunday Bloody Sunday'."
 He said that the song "wriggles and writhes with tripped-out techno-funk intensity" and that the hook "sneaks up on you while you are twitching to the percolating dance beat or snarfing up the tasty guitar scratching offered by the Edge".
 Flick concluded, "'Discotheque' may start its life at modern rock radio and in clubs, but it sure does sound like the kind of fun and unique record that top 40 desperately needs."
+Kevin Courtney from Irish Times commented, "U2's much-touted "dance influences" are right to the fore here, with Larry's drums laying down a strident beat reminiscent of "The Fly", and The Edge mixing distorted guitars with crazy compressed electronic effects.
+Bono's disembodied, doubled-up voice squeezes into the cyber-spaces, sounding frazzled and frantic at first, then going all grungy and growling.
+The atmosphere is one of taut stretched out tension as though the song was being pulled apart in four different directions, but then everything suddenly goes slack, resolving into a fluid, delayed-effect guitar lick by the Edge."

 Dominic Pride from Music & Media commented, "Bono and the boys continue their historical process of deconstructing—and reconstructing—rock music, fusing a trippy beat with their trademark chattering guitars and a clear, echoing lead hook."
 He added, "This time around, Bono's vocals lie farther back in the mix than in the past, and anyone expecting a traditional verse and chorus structure will struggle to find it here.
 Not, of course, that this will stop most radio formats embracing this from day one."
-A reviewer from Music Week rated it five out of five, declaring it as a "stunning new single which, echoing the spirit of The Fly, sees producer Flood successfully combining an electronic-sounding Bono vocal with a dark, yet undeniably funky backing."
+A reviewer from Music Week rated it five out of five, declaring it as a "stunning new single which, echoing the spirit of "The Fly", sees producer Flood successfully combining an electronic-sounding Bono vocal with a dark, yet undeniably funky backing."
 David Sinclair from The Times wrote that the Irish superstars "make a bullish and overdue return to the fray with an impressively noisy groove."

 Commercials for the 2003 Toyota Matrix used the Hexadecimal remix.
 In a 2006 article by Stylus, the magazine had trouble trying to classify the genre of the song, calling it "sheer WTFery" and "permanently unclassifiable".